-Black Friday and Cyber Monday in Spain
+Singles Day, Black Friday and Cyber Monday 2019

-What is Black Friday and Cyber Monday?
+What is Singles Day, Black Friday and Cyber Monday?

 Black Friday is the name given to the Friday after Thanksgiving that traditionally heralded the start of the Christmas shopping spree in stores in the United States.